 By the beginning of World War 2 it had disappeared even here.
 However in the early 1980’s several sprigs of broom were noticed on Martin’s Hill just two minutes walk from Market Square.
 The mystery of why the broom returned to the hill has only recently been resolved.
 A council officer recalls that on the occasion of a royal visit to Bromley broom was planted in various places along the route.
 A few plants left were over and these were put on Martin’s Hill.
 Being back in its native habitat the plants must have set seed and flourished to the point where it has established three sizeable colonies with other new sprigs growing elsewhere on the hill.
 Now during late April and early May it makes a spectacular show worth celebrating.

 The slopes of Martin’s Hill are ecologically defined as ‘acid grassland’.
-While currently somewhat degraded this habitat is mentioned in the borough’s Biodiversity Action Plan and is of regional importance.
+While currently somewhat degraded this habitat is mentioned in the borough’s Bromley Biodiversity Plan and is of regional importance.
 It has therefore been designated as a Site of Importance for Nature Conservation (SINC).
 In recent years clumps of bramble have begun overwhelming the Broom and other locally unusual lichens—along with fine-leaved grasses such as common bent and fescues, and typical herbs such as sheep’s sorrel, tormentil and heath bedstraw.
 Working with the council contractor, and other parties, we intend to improve its ecological diversity.
 Geologically the upper slopes are on the Blackheath Beds while the lower slopes are on clays.
 At various points where they join ground water can reach the surface in a number of small springs.

 While it is an unfenced natural area, open 24 hours, there are a number of features.

 War Memorial.
 At the top of the slope near the Church Road entrance.
 It recognises those Bromley inhabitants who died in both world wars.
 It was designed by the notable British sculptor Sydney March, who also designed the National War Memorila of Canada.
 The site of the annual Remembrance Sunday service.
 Colourful formal flower beds surround the memorial.